D. H. Lawrence: Early life and education

+Career

-In the years 1902 to 1906 Lawrence served as a pupil-teacher at the British School, Eastwood.
+From 1902 until 1906, Lawrence was a pupil-teacher at the British School in Eastwood.
 He went on to become a full-time student and received a teaching certificate from University College, Nottingham (then an external college of University of London), in 1908.
 During these early years he was working on his first poems, some short stories, and a draft of a novel, Laetitia, which was eventually to become The White Peacock.
-At the end of 1907 he won a short story competition in the Nottinghamshire Guardian, the first time that he had gained any wider recognition for his literary talents.
+At the end of 1907, he won a short story competition in the Nottinghamshire Guardian, the first time that he had gained any wider recognition for his literary talents.

 Early career

 In the autumn of 1908, the newly qualified Lawrence left his childhood home for London.
 While teaching in Davidson Road School, Croydon, he continued writing.
 Jessie Chambers submitted some of Lawrence's early poetry to Ford Madox Ford (then known as Ford Hermann Hueffer), editor of the influential The English Review.
 Hueffer then commissioned the story Odour of Chrysanthemums which, when published in that magazine, encouraged Heinemann, a London publisher, to ask Lawrence for more work.
 His career as a professional author now began in earnest, although he taught for another year.

-Shortly after the final proofs of his first published novel, The White Peacock, appeared in 1910, Lawrence's mother died of cancer.
-The young man was devastated, and he was to describe the next few months as his "sick year".
-Due to Lawrence's close relationship with his mother, his grief became a major turning point in his life, just as the death of his character, Mrs. Morel, is a major turning point in his autobiographical novel Sons and Lovers, a work that draws upon much of the writer's provincial upbringing.
+Shortly after the final proofs of his first published novel, The White Peacock, appeared in 1910, Lawrence's mother died of cancer, leaving him devastated.
+He described the following few months as his "sick year".
+Due to Lawrence's close relationship with his mother, his grief became a major turning point in his life, just as the death of his character, Mrs. Morel, is a major turning point in his autobiographical novel Sons and Lovers, a work that draws upon the writer's provincial upbringing.
 Essentially concerned with the emotional battle for Lawrence's love between his mother and "Miriam" (in reality Jessie Chambers), the novel also documents Lawrence's (through his protagonist, Paul) brief intimate relationship with Chambers that Lawrence had finally initiated in the Christmas of 1909, ending it in August 1910.
 The hurt this caused Chambers and, finally, her portrayal in the novel, ended their friendship; after it was published, they never spoke again.

 In 1911, Lawrence was introduced to Edward Garnett, a publisher's reader, who acted as a mentor and became a valued friend, as did his son David.
 Throughout these months, the young author revised Paul Morel, the first draft of what became Sons and Lovers.
 In addition, a teaching colleague, Helen Corke, gave him access to her intimate diaries about an unhappy love affair, which formed the basis of The Trespasser, his second novel.
 In November 1911, Lawrence came down with a pneumonia again; once recovered, he abandoned teaching in order to become a full-time writer.
 In February 1912, he broke off an engagement to Louie Burrows, an old friend from his days in Nottingham and Eastwood.